FreeClimbAPI/freeclimb-cli/docs/logout.md

 `freeclimb logout`
 ==================

-Remove your saved FreeClimb Account ID and Auth Token from this computer's keychain.
+Remove your saved FreeClimb Account ID and API Key from this computer's keychain.
 This will not remove them from environment variables or config files that you have manually edited.

 * [`freeclimb logout`](#freeclimb-logout)

 ## `freeclimb logout`

-Remove your saved FreeClimb Account ID and Auth Token from this computer's keychain.
+Remove your saved FreeClimb Account ID and API Key from this computer's keychain.
 This will not remove them from environment variables or config files that you have manually edited.

 ```
 USAGE